 The San Joaquins and Capitol Corridor currently share a combined fleet of 13 F59 PHI Locomotives, 10 Charger Locomotives, and 78 bi-level passenger coaches and cab cars.
-The San Joaquins also utilizes 14 State-owned Comet Car coaches, as well as, 12 Venture Cars and 4 F40 Cabbage cars (which the State leases from Amtrak).
+The San Joaquins also utilizes 14 State-owned Comet Car coaches, as well as, 12 Venture Cars and 3 F40 Cabbage cars (which the State leases from Amtrak).
+Comet cars will be phased out as Venture cars are deployed in revenue service.
+Venture cars are exclusively used on the San Joaquins corridor.
 Taken together, this equipment is referred to as the Northern California Fleet.